-Spatial Masterplan
+Spatial Masterplan:

-- 2. A Spatial Masterplan will be submitted for approval by the local planning authorities as part of the first application for planning permission to demonstrate that the development of the whole site will integrate effectively with the development of the wider North-West Cambridge area, including development in Cambridge City: - a.
-The Masterplan will set out the principles of good design and be supplemented by a Design and Access Statement; - b.
-Design Guides / Design Codes for each phase of development will be required as part of applications for the grant of approval for reserved matters to ensure a high quality development.
+- 2. A Spatial Masterplan will be submitted for approval by the local planning authorities as part of the first application for planning permission to demonstrate that the development of the whole site will integrate effectively with the development of the wider North-West Cambridge area, including development in Cambridge City: - The Masterplan will set out the principles of good design and be supplemented by a Design and Access Statement; - b.
+Design Codes for each phase of development will be required to be submitted and approved before the granting of the first reserved matters consent, to ensure a high quality development.

-Landscape Strategy
+Landscape Strategy:

-3. A Landscape Strategy must be submitted and approved as part of or before the granting of the first planning permission, and must include appropriate edge treatments that respect the Green Belt setting of Cambridge and views of key features of the City.
+3. A Landscape Strategy must be submitted and approved as part of, or before, the granting of the first planning permission, and must include appropriate edge treatments that respect the Green Belt setting of Cambridge and views of key features of the City.
 Any development shall retain hedges and woodland and provide a set back of the development from Cambridge Road and the A14 to provide effective visual separation between Cambridge and Impington.

-Provision of Housing, Services and Facilities
+Provision of Housing, Services and Facilities:

-4. Approximately 1,000 dwellings will be provided in South Cambridgeshire, the final number to be informed by a design-led assessment with a good mix of house types, sizes and tenures (including affordable housing) attractive to, and meeting the needs of, all ages and sectors of society including those with disabilities.
+4. Approximately 1,000 dwellings will be provided in South Cambridgeshire.
+The final number of homes may be higher or lower than the indicative capacity, and will be informed by a design-led assessment with a good mix of house types, sizes and tenures (including affordable housing) attractive to, and meeting the needs of, all ages and sectors of society including those with disabilities.

-The development will provide for an appropriate level and type of 5. services, facilities and infrastructure to meet the day to day needs of the development either on site or elsewhere in North West Cambridge (within or outside the district), including a secondary school, primary school, local shopping and community facilities.
-Provision will be through innovative means, including opportunities for joint provision and colocation to provide services which best meet people's needs, are accessible to all and which are cost efficient to service and facility providers.
-Provision for outdoor sports facilities, provision for teenagers and children, and informal open space, and allotments will be made in accordance with Policies SC/7 and SC/8.
-If the most appropriate locations for provision in accordance with the Masterplan for the site are found to lie within the adjoining development in Cambridge City, e.g. in the proposed local centre, the planning obligation will include a requirement for contributions to the provision of offsite services and facilities.
+5. The development will provide for an appropriate level and type of services, facilities and infrastructure to meet the day to day needs of the development either on site or elsewhere in North West Cambridge (within or outside the district), including a secondary school, primary school, local shopping and community facilities.
+Provision will be through innovative means, including opportunities for joint provision and co-location to provide services which best meet people's needs, are accessible to all and which are cost efficient to service and facility providers.
+Some provision has already been planned within the local centre of the adjoining development in Cambridge including a health centre and supermarket.
+Provision of other facilities to meet the needs of development in South Cambridgeshire will either need to be made on-site or via contributions for off-site provision.
+Provision for outdoor sports facilities, provision for teenagers and children, and informal open space, and allotments will be made in accordance with Policy SC/7.

-Transport, Access and Parking
+Transport, Access and Parking: